pnnl/BoreholeFlow/README.txt

 makeFigure6.ipynb - makes figure 6 in the paper

-pdfs:
+pdf:
 =====
-This subfolder contains pdf's of the notebooks to facilitate viewing.

-html:
-====
-This subfolder contains html of the notebooks to facilitate viewing.
+This 'BoreholeFlow Notebooks.pdf' has the Jupyter the notebooks to facilitate viewing.

 License:
 This material was prepared as an account of work sponsored by an agency of